 Our parish staff are available to answer any questions you may have.

 Baptism for Children of Catechetical Age

-Children aged 8 or older may participate in a process called the Children’s Catechumenate which is the Rite of Christian Initiation for Adults adapted for Children.
-The Children’s Catechumenate is a two year program which culminates at the Easter Vigil (the second year) with the reception of baptism, First Holy Communion and in some cases, confirmation.
+Children aged eight years old or older may participate in a process called the Children’s Catechumenate which is the Rite of Christian Initiation for Adults adapted for Children.
+The Children’s Catechumenate is a two-year program which culminates at the Easter Vigil (the second year) with the reception of baptism, First Holy Communion and in some cases, confirmation.
 Please contact Sister Regina Rosarii for more information.